1. Submit an Expression of Interest on the Scottish Rural Network website. This is a short form and so should not take too long to complete.

 We are very happy to answer any queries about the process or about Tyne Esk LEADER at any time.

 Application deadlines with an indication of LAG decision meeting dates are given below.
-The time between the application deadline and LAG decision meeting gives us time to work with you to develop your application and the Scottish Government time to run a pre-approval check which they do on 5% of applications.
+The time between the application deadline and LAG decision meeting gives us time to work with you to finalise your application and organise a LAG site visit.

 Tyne Esk LEADER are able to fund a wide variety of project types including revenue and capital projects as long as the project helps to deliver the objectives in our Local Development Strategy (available here).
 We have ring-fenced funds for farm diversification and rural enterprise projects as well as cooperation projects where applicants are working with another Local Action Group in Scotland or elsewhere in Europe.